 A crew of 15 brave men took to the stations newest lifeboat and traveled out to the stricken vessel.
 As it neared the crew lowered the sails and rowed.
 A huge wave washed over the lifeboat and the lifeboat capsized, the men swept below the water.
 The Palme tried to launch their longboat to aid their own rescuers but it smashed against the waves.
 All 15 members of the lifeboat crew were lost.

 Two more lifeboats were sent out to the Palme.
 The first was also swept under a wave but the crew managed to right the boat and made it back the shore.
 The second boat launched but had to turn back.

 On St Stephen’s Day, the rough weather had abated and the lightship tender Tearaght finally rescued the entire crew of the Palme.
 The crew were met with a warm welcome when they reached the shore and put up in the Royal Marine Hotel.

-The Dun Laoghaire Lifeboat Disaster will be remembered in an annual ceremony taking place at 12.00 on Saturday 24th at the East Pier Lighthouse.
-All are welcome and over 200 people are expected to attend.
+The Dun Laoghaire Lifeboat Disaster will be remembered in an annual ceremony taking place at 12.00 on Sunday 24th at the East Pier Lighthouse.
+All are welcome.